project-oak/silveroak/docs/index.md

 $ make clean
 ```

+## Web-based examples of proofs
+See this [tutorial](demo/tutorial.html) which shows some introductory
+examples and allows you to explore the proofs interactively through a
+browser without having to install any software locally.
+Try hovering
+over the `Check nat.` line.

 ## Cava Examples
 See [Cava Examples](https://github.com/project-oak/silveroak/blob/main/acorn-examples/README.md) for a few examples of circuits described in Cava, proofs about their behaviour and extraction to SystemVerilog circuits for simulation and FPGA implementation.